simon-milata/Study-Time-Tracker-Python/README.md

 4. Push to the branch (`git push origin feature/improvement`).
 5. Create a new Pull Request.

+**Disclaimer**: Code is not very clean as this is my first bigger project.

 ## ⚖️ License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.